Jhinjhoti: Raga description

 This is a light and playful Raga, apt for instrumental music.
 In this Raga mostly light mood Bandishs are rendered.
+In Carnatic raga Yadukulakamboji is a close relative, sharing the same notes.

 Songs in this Raga

 A famous rendition of this raga is Abdul Karim Khan's Thumri "Piya Bin Nahi Aavat Chain" which Bhimsen Joshi had heard as a child and which left a lasting impression on him.

 Gulon mein rang bhare, a ghazal by Faiz Ahmad Faiz, sung by Mehdi Hassan, is set to Jhinjhoti.